ssmiller25/jamstackapp/tutorial/1-jamstack-gitpod.md

-# Jamstack Tutorial #1 - Gitpod for Your Development Environmnet
+# Jamstack Tutorial #1 - Gitpod for Your Development Environment

+## Overview

+Let's start the JAMstack journey by ensuring that we have a fully working development environment.
+We will be using Gitpod, which let's use build an entire development environment in the cloud.

-Outline:
+## Outline:

 - Why web-based environment
     - Guarantee a consistent environment for development and management